bobcat-ticketing/python-bobifi/README.md

 ## Usage

-`bobify` includes test and production keys and metadata URLs from Swedish Samtrafiken.
+`bobifi` includes test and production keys and metadata URLs from Swedish Samtrafiken.
 Usage examples below.

     >>> from bobifi.samtrafiken import trusted_jwks, metadata_url, where